sachithariyathilaka/emr-mobile/README.md

 # EMR Mobile App
-Android App Related to EMR Web App - This app can use by doctors & patients
+Android Application related to EMR Web App - This app can use by doctors & patients

+# Technologies

+Android Studio, Java, MYSQL, PHP